Vulthur/Chromo/README.md

 My midi controller send midi to the app which send midi to Ableton.
 The app is also recveiving midi (drum) from ableton.

+I'm using this software a windows https://www.tobias-erichsen.de/software/loopmidi.html to simulate a midi connection beetween ableton and my app.

 Midi API is only implemented in Chrome.
 This project is for desktop use, actually neither optimisation for the web have been made.
 Just deploy on a local server an browse to : http://localhost/demo/Chromesthesia/.